StranikS-Scan/StranikS_Scan-Server/README.md

 # StranikS_Scan-Server
-Configuration files provide access control to the NAS-server and its resources from the program and other sources.
+Configuration files provide access control to the online- and NAS-servers and its resources for the programs and other sources.
 While providing the ability to change addresses and control access to the server.

 ### Description
-Format of the main **ini**-file:
+Format of the **ini**-file:
 * Section **"SYSTEM"**
 1. *Version* - version of the configuration files
 2. *Status* - server status (0 - is available, 1 - is stopped, 2 - in the process of updating and rebooting)